ColinOrr/colinorr.github.io/_posts/2017-10-18-entity-framework-sql-like.md

 ✔ Strongly typed and refactor safe

 Disadvantages:
-𝘟 No in-memory version for unit testing, it throws a not supported exception
+✘ No in-memory version for unit testing, it throws a not supported exception
-𝘟 Only works with SQL Server
+✘ Only works with SQL Server

 ## Option 3: Write a Custom SQL Function